calvin-pietersen/gossip-mesh/doc/PROTOCOL.md

 | receiver | N/A     | N/A                 | 1 byte                       | 1 byte     | N/A     | N/A                 |
 | other    | 4 bytes | 2 bytes, big endian | 1 byte                       | 1 byte     | 1 byte  | 2 bytes, big endian |

+When a sender is first contacting another node (ie. before joining the network) they may not have any state or generation information for the receiving node.
+In this case they should assume the receiver is `dead` and at generation `0` (which will be refuted by the receiver).

 ### Node states

 There are four possible node states: